 For network booting and self-built media, you can use the published kernel and initramfs images:

 Note that to use alternate booting, there are a number of required kernel parameters.
 Please see the kernel docs for more information.

 Decide the Kubernetes Endpoint

-In order to configure Kubernetes and bootstrap the cluster, Talos needs to know what the endpoint (DNS name or IP address) of the Kubernetes API Server will be.
+In order to configure Kubernetes, Talos needs to know what the endpoint (DNS name or IP address) of the Kubernetes API Server will be.

 The endpoint should be the fully-qualified HTTP(S) URL for the Kubernetes API Server, which (by default) runs on port 6443 using HTTPS.

 Thus, the format of the endpoint may be something like:

 The Kubernetes API Server endpoint, in order to be highly available, should be configured in a way that functions off all available control plane nodes.
 There are three common ways to do this:

 If you are using a cloud provider or have your own load-balancer (such as HAProxy, nginx reverse proxy, or an F5 load-balancer), using a dedicated load balancer is a natural choice.
 Create an appropriate frontend matching the endpoint, and point the backends at the addresses of each of the Talos control plane nodes.
 (Note that given we have not yet created the control plane nodes, the IP addresses of the backends may not be known yet.
 We can bind the backends to the frontend at a later point.)

 Layer 2 Shared IP